cubiclesoft/email_sms_mms_gateways/README.md

 Program your application to handle the case where a carrier ceases to exist and the entry vanishes or changes in the file.
 It does happen.
 Users may also change carriers and transfer their number to the new carrier.
 Be as flexible as possible.

 'lastupdated' contains the date of the last update of the file.
 This exists so your application can figure out if it is working with stale information.

+Mobile carriers don't actually necessarily need to own the network they are using.
+These are known as Mobile Virtual Network Operators (MVNO).
+An example is Tracfone, which uses multiple networks to deliver service to their customers - they negotiate the lowest possible rates from multiple providers such as AT&T, Sprint, T-Mobile, etc.  Straight Talk is another example of a MVNO, which may actually use Tracfone under the hood, but it gets confusing when multiple layers are involved.
+The problem with MVNOs is that the user knows the brand name (e.g. Tracfone) but not their actual carrier (e.g. AT&T) until they go to do e-mail to SMS.
+Each MVNO is constantly changing and bartering for the lowest prices to stay competitive.
+As a result, the quality of this list is affected.
+In general, the carrier most likely to be used is specified as the entry if the MVNO doesn't offer their own e-mail to SMS gateway.

 Finally, this solution isn't going to work for everyone.
 If you absolutely need SMS/MMS to work with the least hassle for your users, you will need to spend money.
 There is currently no way around this.
 Look for a 'GSM modem' if you need to go all out.
 There are also web services like Twilio and Tropo available that do a lot of the hard work for you.
 Each solution has upsides and downsides.